arp242/dotfiles/README.markdown

   You can also use the `-i` to switch to ask confirmation for everything, and the `-f` switch to override all local files regardless of any changes.

-Optional:
-- Add `$dotid$` or in a comment to better keep track which files are modified.
-  You need to keep your files in a `hg` or `git` repo.

 Alternatives: [dotfiles.github.io](http://dotfiles.github.io/) lists some.